MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tanfunction.md

 ---
 title: tan() - Azure Data Explorer
-description: Learn how to use the tan() function to return the tangent value of a the specified number. ms.reviewer: alexans ms.topic: reference ms.date: 02/20/2023
+description: Learn how to use the tan() function to return the tangent value of the specified number. ms.reviewer: alexans ms.topic: reference ms.date: 02/20/2023